Sehrish-Saddique/movieapp/README.md

 ## Description

 This project is a clone of the Netflix website that allows users to browse and watch movies and TV shows.
 It was created as part of a tutorial series on YouTube by [Sunil Kumar](https://www.youtube.com/watch?v=PCBUcSoiEu4&list=PPSV).
-The application fetches movie and TV show data from the TMDB API and provides a user-friendly interface to browse and play content.
+The application fetches movie and TV show data from the dummydata file and provides a user-friendly interface to browse and play content.

 ## Features